olooney/oranlooney.com/content/post/genji-ko.md

 In the introduction he wrote for a [book on ancient combinatorics][CAM], Knuth
 <a href="/post/genji-ko_files/combanatorics_ancient_and_modern_page.png" target="_blank">mentions</a>
 that the Genji-mon "were not arranged in any particularly logical order" and I'm inclined to agree.
-I tried several variations of the above `partition()` function hoping to find one where the traditional order would just fall out naturally, but it never did.
+I tried several variations of the above `partitions()` function hoping to find one where the traditional order would just fall out naturally, but it never did.
 A close inspection of the traditional order makes it clear that this was never going to happen: While there is an overall trend